clinical-meteor/cookbook/cookbook/event-cycle.md

 ## The Event Cycle

-Once people get their files loaded correctly, they'll then need to step into the Event Cycle, and start triggering events.
+Once people get a basic application directory structure set up, they'll want to begin adding advanced functionality.
+At some point, they'll need to step into the Event Cycle, and start triggering events.

 Unlike sequential imperative style programming, this style of programming involves an Application Event Loop that gets run.
 Just think of it as the engine of your application.
 The motor that's constantly turning and making your application run and your templates reactive.
 Other people like to think of the event cycle as a bicycle chain, or a jet engine.
 Whichever model you use, think of it as something that cycles over-and-over very fast.
 And unlike simple shells script or imperative object-oriented program in C# or Java, our Meteor application is going to continuously run over-and-over-and-over again.

 So, what does the Event Cycle look like?
 The following is an imperfect representation, but should get you started with conceptualizing what's going on: